yordanos-habtamu/vue-todo-app/README.md

-# vue-practice
+# vue-to-app

-This template should help get you started developing with Vue 3 in Vite.
+This is a project done using vue3

 ## Recommended IDE Setup